SHA-Arg/My-First-Games-Python/README.md

-# Version-Of-GameOfLife

-Lo escribi y entendi gracias a dot CVS, gracias Carlos.

-# Espero les funcione =)
+# Creando una Version Of Game Of Life

+Empezando a crear por diversion este proyecto =)